vmware/esx-boot/README.md

     - kernel boot options
     2. Loading the kernel and other modules from the boot media into main memory
     3. Verifying the cryptographic signatures on the early modules for Secure Boot purposes.
-    4. Setting up system information (Multiboot or Mutiboot) structures and passing them to the kernel
+    4. Setting up system information (Multiboot or ESXBootInfo) structures and passing them to the kernel
     5. Preparing the firmware for kernel hand-off.
     6. Handing off to the kernel.